 If you have international qualifications, input them in the original language and send a copy of proof of these qualifications direct to each university or college, quoting the title and code number of the course and your UCAS application number.

 For example: For Biology you will list all 6 modules that you cover over the 2 years but do not include any module grades.
-Put June 09 in the date for exams and put “pending” in the results section.
+Put in the date of exams and put “pending” in the results section.

 Your Employment History

 It is useful for admissions tutors to know if you have had a job or work experience, particularly if you have worked in an area relevant to your application or chosen career.
 Only include jobs that you held for a reasonable period of time.